carsnl/NewsPortal/README.md

 - Each article is presented the same way - concise and informative to allow users to compare articles quickly.
 - Customise searches by adjusting the search filters.
 - Click on any article to read more.
+- A reponsive web page that changes its layout based on screen or window size.

 ## Preview <a name="preview">